DavidGregory084/mina/README.md

 # mina

-*mina* is a minimal viable functional programming language for the JVM.
+*mina* is a minimum viable functional programming language for the JVM.

 Everything is currently under construction and subject to change.